AndrewCRichards/TetriPiSense/README.md

 # Some notes on the code
-Having only 8 vertical LEDs makes it harder to achieve a reasonably playable game, so I added another 'virtual' row of pixels for the behind-the-scenes pygame.Surface, which gives the sense of the new block emerging at the top of the display, rather than the whole block suddenly appearing at the top of the display - this gives the player a bit more time to manoevre the new block
+Having only 8 vertical LEDs makes it harder to achieve a reasonably playable game, so I added extra 'virtual' rows of pixels for the behind-the-scenes pygame.Surface, which gives the sense of the new block emerging at the top of the display, rather than the whole block suddenly appearing at the top of the display - this gives the player a bit more time to manoevre the new block